-This recipe is spicy Tex-Mex comfort food at its best.
+This recipe for a big batch Texas Tamale Pie is spicy Tex-Mex comfort food at its best.
 It’s easy to make ahead of time and holds for hours, if necessary.
-It makes a lot but it’s a wonderful leftover, too.
+It makes a lot (2 pounds of beef) but it’s wonderful leftover.

 I’m not much for processed foods, but there are exceptions.
 Making Tamale pie is a lot easier if you use canned soup and canned beans.
 No need to add extra salt.
 You’ll get plenty out of the cans.